okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 See [error](/docs/concepts/inline-hooks/#error) for general information on the structure to use for the `error` object.

-In the case of the Registration Inline Hook, the `error` object provides a way of displaying an error message to the end user who is trying to register.
+For the Registration Inline Hook, the `error` object provides a way of displaying an error message to the end user who is trying to register.
 If you're using the Okta Sign-In Widget for Profile Enrollment, and have not customized its error handling behavior, only the `errorSummary` of the first `errorCauses` object that your external service returns appears to the end user.

 If you don't return any value for that `errorCauses` object, and deny the user's registration attempt through the `commands` object in your response to Okta, the following generic message appears to the end user: "Registration cannot be completed at this time".